 To be eligible for the travel grant, the individual must: (1) be presenting a paper or poster at the meeting in question, (2) have received a master’s level graduate degree but be no greater than five years post-PhD, and (3) be a non-United States citizen who is currently working in an academic or applied capacity related to anthropology or attending a graduate school located outside of the United States.
 Individuals may apply for the grant as many times as they wish, but they may only receive the grant twice.
 The applicant need not be a member of the SPA or the AAA.

 Applicants will be selected based on their potential to contribute to psychological anthropology as a field of study relative to their level of education and experience.
 When all other factors are judged to be equivalent, the selection committee will select applicants who have not yet received their doctoral degree.
 Consideration will also be given to select applicants who will increase the representation of scholars from regions of the world who do not typically attend SPA-affiliated conferences.

-To apply for the grant, applicants must provide: (1) a written statement that concisely outlines the specific professional benefits for participating in the session and describes the potential contribution of the applicant’s current research to psychological anthropology as a field (one single-spaced page maximum); (2) a brief curriculum vitae (six pages maximum); (3) the abstract for the paper or poster to be presented at the conference; (4) an estimated budget of the costs to attend the meeting in question; and (5) a letter of recommendation from someone familiar with the applicant’s research.
+To apply for the grant, applicants must provide: (1) a written statement that concisely outlines the specific professional benefits for participating in the session and describes the potential contribution of the applicant’s current research to psychological anthropology as a field (one single-spaced page maximum); (2) a brief curriculum vitae (six pages maximum); (3) the abstract for the paper or poster to be presented at the conference; (4) an estimated budget of the costs to attend the meeting in question.
 In the budget, applicants must provide details on any other source of travel funds for which they have applied or received to attend the meeting.